Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Introduction

-Direct measurements of atmospheric dispersion have previously been carried out in the infrared by \cite{Skemer2009} and more recently at visible wavelengths by \cite{Wehbe2020}.
-Both studies used slit-spectroscopy to characterize the dispersion.
+Detailed direct measurements of atmospheric dispersion have been carried out in the infrared by \cite{Skemer2009} and more recently at visible wavelengths by \cite{Wehbe2020}.
+Both studies used slit-spectroscopy to characterise the dispersion.
 For this method, the trace map of an observed target is monitored as function of zenith distance.
 By orienting the direction of dispersion along the slit, the effect of atmospheric dispersion can be resolved from the changing location of the trace on the image plane relative to an observation without dispersion.
 The major advantage of this approach is that detailed spectral information is obtained in this manner.
 However, most of the spatial information is removed and thus only a fraction of the telescope field of view can be studied.
+The removal of spatial information can be circumvented with integral field spectroscopy \citep{Arribas1999}, but no detailed studies characterising dispersion have been done in this manner.

-These measurements have not yet tested current models of atmospheric dispersion down to the milli arcsecond level necessary to operate ADCs in the optical and near infrared on an ELT.
-This suggests that an extensive validation of these corrective optics will be necessary.
+Existing measurements have not yet tested current models of atmospheric dispersion down to the milli arcsecond level necessary to operate ADCs in the optical and near infrared on an ELT.
+This suggests that an extensive validation of these corrective optics will be necessary during the commissioning phase.